 Rope twists get their name from the universal look of all twists.
 You’ll have to spend special attention to the direction you’ll twist each loc to make sure they are the same all over.

-Just keep in mind the longer and more dense your extensions are, the heavier it will be and the more tension and stress it will be putting on your scalp.
+Just keep in mind the longer and denser your extensions are, the heavier it will be and the more tension and stress it will be putting on your scalp.
 Make sure you’re weft is strong enough to for the protective style you want.
 You may need to make your hair sections bigger to support the weight of your protective hair weave extensions.